 - Use cut out drawn or photocopied images, and arrange them inside the rectangle with room between the design elements so that they can be cut apart in the rubber form but don’t leave a lot of white showing add more designs!
 Fit in as many as you can and you will see what an amazingly economical set of tools you will be getting.
 Scans and printouts can be used to finalize the set of designs desired and eliminate any paper cut lines that may be showing from the pasted images.

 - Try cutting squares or strips of images with interesting texture patterns.

 - Use images with clear detail and sharp contrast.
 You want to use Black and White, not Gray scale.

-- Paste into place (I use a glue stick).
-Arrange the pieces so that juxtapositions of images next to each other can also be used they can form interesting patchwork style pieces.
+- Paste into place (we use a glue stick).
+Arrange the pieces so that juxtapositions of images next to each other can also be used to form interesting patchwork style pieces.

-- When mailing, sandwich artwork between 2 sheets of cardboard so it doesn’t wrinkle or smudge every mark is reproduced when the stamps are made!
+- When mailing, sandwich artwork between 2 sheets of cardboard so it doesn’t wrinkle or smudge, since every mark is reproduced when the stamps are made!

 - Use the black and white transparencies to create silk screen stencils with PHOTO-EZ screen print sheets.

-- Remember that the black images shown on your original artwork will be the same thing that is printed by the stamps so theres no need to reverse words when ordering.
-HOWEVER, if you want to use the matrix plates for words, they must be reversed.
+- Remember that the black images shown on your original artwork will be the same thing that is printed by the stamps so there’s no need to reverse words when ordering.
+HOWEVER, if you want to use the matrix plates for words, they must be reversed, or “wrong-reading”.